zogzog/cubicweb/doc/book/devrepo/repo/hooks.rst

        age = Int(required=True)

 We would like to add a range constraint over a person's age.
-Let's write an hook (supposing yams can not handle this nativly, which is wrong).
+Let's write an hook (supposing yams can not handle this natively, which is wrong).
 It shall be placed into `mycube/hooks.py`.
 If this file were to grow too much, we can easily have a `mycube/hooks/... package` containing hooks in various modules.